 Why Baby Back Ribs over other Pork Ribs?

-There are three major types of Pork Ribs.
+There are three major types of pork rib.

-If you’re going to go to all the work, and cost, to make ribs…purchase the best!
-When you purchase ribs at Costco you get three full racks of ribs.
+If you’re going to do all the work, and cost, to make ribs…purchase the best!
+When you purchase ribs at Costco, you get three full racks of ribs.

 TIP: If I’m feeding the whole clan… Seven of us…there is not a rib to be seen when we are done!
 If you need to, you can open the package and wrap each rack individually and freeze them individually.
 Also, another perk…the ribs at Costco already have the membrane removed!